HowToSD/cremage/readme.md

 </figure>

 ## Consistent face generation
 In addition, with fully integrated IP-Adapter-FaceID, you can effortlessly generate the face of a same person consistently across multiple images.
-This feature is designed to be easy to use and all you have to do is specify the a source face image and press Generation with the desired prompt.
+This feature is designed to be easy to use and all you have to do is specifying the a source face image and the desired prompt.

 ![Example of consistent faces generated](docs/images/consistent_faces_on_ui.jpg "Consistent faces")